 The Planning Board shall be the Special Permit Granting Authority (SPGA) under this section in accordance with M.G.L.
 40A, Section 9.
 Special Permits issued by the Planning Board shall require a positive vote by a supermajority vote of Planning Board Members.
 Any proposed Large Scale Solar Facility requires a Special Permit and Site Plan Review approval as specified in Section 9.2.
 The Planning Board may, in any particular case, waive strict compliance with the requirements set forth in section 9.3 where such action is in the public interest and not inconsistent with the intent and purpose of this Article.
-In addition to the Special Permit requirements found in Section 63 and the Site Plan Review requirements found in Section 64 of these bylaws, the Planning Board is empowered hereunder to review and approve Special Permit applications for Large Scale Solar Facilities and impose requirements for construction and maintenance of such facilities.
-The purpose of these requirements is to avoid site development which may result in negative environmental, neighborhood, or public safety impacts.
+In addition to the Special Permit requirements found in Section 63 and the Site Plan Review requirements found in Section 64 of these bylaws, the Planning Board is empowered hereunder to review and approve Special Permit applications for Large Scale Solar Facilities and impose requirements is to avoid site development which may result in negative environmental, neighborhood, or public safety impacts.

-(b) Site Control
+(be) Site Control